cawasser/rccst/docs/data-push.md

 Rocky-road also provides a more "on demand" mechanism for pushing data to connected clients, specifically [subscription-manager](https://github.com/cawasser/rocky-road/blob/master/bases/vanilla/src/rocky_road/vanilla/subscription_manager.clj#L72).

->Note: Let's be frank right up front: subscription-manage is ["complected"](https://medium.com/netdef/complect-ca7e65f6354d); it
+>Note: Let's be frank right up front: subscription-manager is ["complected"](https://medium.com/netdef/complect-ca7e65f6354d); it
-> manages the subscribers (adding and removing) _and_ it provides function to push messages to one or more subscribers.
+> manages the subscribers (adding and removing) _and_ it provides functions to push messages to one or more subscribers.
 >
 > We should split these apart if we choose to move forward with this kind of implementation.